karaoc/dayz.test/[Server-Hosting]-Adding-server-markers.md

 #### m_Color

-The color of the marker, use this website to generate the color you want to apply on your marker !
+The color of the marker, use this [this website to generate the color](https://thurston.pw/public/color.php) you want to apply on your marker !

 #### m_Position